decimalteam/go-node/README.md

 cd go-node
 ```

-Build and install Decimal Go Node from source code
+Build and install Decimal Go Node from source code:

 ```bash
 make all